Earth Notes: Saving Electricity and Gas: Side Story (2007 to 2011)Updated 2022-09-29.

 Off-site and 'Peak-Demand' Usage

 I don't just use energy in my home and study.
 I also travel for business, for a start...

 I use energy at my clients' offices, and in the various hosted servers that I use worldwide.
 As of November 2007 I'm trying to trim the power consumption of my offsite servers a little.
 For example minimising consumption of my London (UK) server at the time of UK electricity peak load (mainly 4pm--10pm local time) and above-mean carbon intensity.
 That in turn reduces strain on the grid (a tiny amount!) and saves the CO2 from more carbon-intensive sources such as coal in 'peaking' and other generators at this time.
 For my Mumbai/Bombay (IN) Web server I'm deferring non-essential work 0700--2300 local time, in the spirit of the 2005-05-04 demand-curbing order of the Maharashtra Electricity Regulatory Commission.
 For the Sydney (AU) server I'm treating 0700--2300 (local) as 'peak' time, based on load graphs for nearby Victoria.
 For the Atlanta (Georgia, US) server, apparently summer (Apr--Sep) 2pm--10pm EDT is the peak load window.
 So I reduce my consumption then.
 I hope to handle the same global traffic with less CO2/day in future.
 But with similar low-latency response by keeping well-distributed mirrors.

 Also, we avoid using the dishwasher and washing machine at home during winter peak-demand hours (4--9pm) so as to reduce overall CO2 generation.

 (Rather embarrassingly, after many years of using our dishwasher, I had not paid any real attention to its 'quickwash' cycle until 2008-04.
 That seems to save 30% of the energy over our habitual prewash+wash setting.
 Time to make that change...)

 Time-of-Day Metering Suggestion from South Africa to Curb Demand

 As of January 2008 South Africa has been experiencing rolling blackouts (load-shedding) given various constraints on generation and transmission.
 It will likely be several years before this can be fixed.

 One suggestion floating around is to put 'larger' (more than average) users on time-of-day metering where they have to pay more for energy at peak demand.
-(Conversely the may pay less at times of low demand.)
+(Conversely they may then pay less at times of low demand.)